-Dr. Marc A. Weiss, Chairman and CEO, Global Urban Development; Visiting Professor, University of California, Berkeley
+Dr. Marc A. Weiss, Chairman and CEO, Global Urban Development; Visiting Professor, University of California, Berkeley December 2024 other international organizations to help achieve the Sustainable Development Goals, Paris Climate Agreement, and New Urban Agenda by 2030.

-November 2024

-Global Urban Development (GUD), founded in 2001, is a nonprofit international policy organization and professional network of 900 leaders and experts in 62 countries, committed to enabling everyone in the world to live and thrive in peace with each other and in peace with nature.
-GUD participates in many global partnerships with the UN, World Bank, and other international organizations to help achieve the Sustainable Development Goals, Paris Climate Agreement, and New Urban Agenda by 2030.

-In addition, Global Urban Development specializes in designing innovative, sustainable, and inclusive economic growth and development strategies for cities, counties, regions, states, and provinces in many countries, including Australia, Brazil, Canada, China, Czechia, Germany, India, Italy, Morocco, Panama, Poland, Singapore, South Africa, Spain, Sweden, UAE, UK, and the US, by applying GUD's strategic policy and action framework, Metropolitan Economic Strategy, Sustainable Innovation, and Inclusive Prosperity.1
+Global Urban Development (GUD), founded in 2001, is a nonprofit international policy organization and professional network of more than 900 leaders and experts in 64 countries, committed to enabling everyone in the world to live and thrive in peace with each other and in peace with nature.
+GUD participates in many global partnerships with the UN, World Bank, and and provinces in many countries, including Australia, Brazil, Canada, China, Czechia, Germany, India, Italy, Morocco, Panama, Poland, Singapore, South Africa, Spain, Sweden, UAE, UK, and the US, by applying GUD's strategic policy and action framework, Metropolitan Economic Strategy, Sustainable Innovation, and Inclusive Prosperity.1